-In the same way, as a scriptwriter sets the scene for a play or a film, a novelist needs to invent a world for the cast of characters to inhabit.
+In the same way, as a scriptwriter sets the scene for a play or a film, a novelist needs to invent the world for the cast of characters to inhabit.

 Creating a new setting sketch